samvera/questioning_authority/README.md

 ## Compatibility

-Currently, it is compatible with Rails 4.0 and 4.1 under both Ruby 2.0 and 2.1.
+Currently, it is compatible with Rails 5.0 and 5.1 under both Ruby 2.4.1.

 # Help